 $\Omega(G)$, but Caltech Sites doesn't support that format, because we support mixed-context text.
 This makes it too easy for our code to mistake non-MathJax text that uses single dollars signs for MathJax text that should be given special formatting.

 Anchor links are links that go to a different part of the same page.
 For example, this link leads back up to the Embedding Images section of this page.

-To create Anchor links in a Rich Text field, select the text that you want to turn into a link, click the Link icon (near the right side of the toolbar), and choose the "Anchor link" tab from the dialog that appears.
+To create Anchor links in a Rich Text field, select the text that you want to turn into a link, click the Link toolbar button, and choose the "Anchor Link" tab from the dialog that appears (seen above).
 You'll generally want to do this after the page is mostly finished, because the target you want to link to needs to exist to be able get its anchor value.

 The #: field in the Anchor Link tab is where you insert the anchor value for this link, also known as the URL fragment.
 Those familiar with URL fragments may be tempted to include a # at the start of the value, but when adding an Anchor Link it's not necessary.
 Our code will add it for you.

-We add ids to all headings - both those added via a Heading Block and those created within a Rich Text field.
+We add IDs to all headings - both those added via a Heading Block, and those created within a Rich Text field.
 These IDs are automatically generated from the contents of the heading.
 A Heading saying "This is a Heading!" will have an anchor value of "this-is-a-heading" (all punctuation is removed).
 The anchor value for the "Anchors" heading at the top of this section is simply "anchors".
-If you have a hard time determining the correct ID for a particular heading, you can right-click the Heading on the live page (or a preview) and choose "Inspect" in your browser.
-This will open the inspector, and the selected line will include the actual id="this-is-a-heading" value.
-It'll look something like this:
+If you have a hard time determining the correct ID for a particular heading, preview the page and hover your mouse over the heading.
+That will display a light-grey # icon, which will lead you to the anchor for that heading when you click it.
+Copy the value in your address bar after the # to get the anchor value.

 Put that ID into the #: field in the Anchor Link tab, click Insert Anchor, and you're done.